 First things first: the ingredients.
 Try putting together a delightful meal comprised of off-the beaten track elements such as ginger, kaffir lime leaves, oyster sauce, fish sauce, sriracha sauce and agadashi granules.
 They are captivating in terms of colours, flavours, textures and aromas.
 And then, to make it more dramatic, how about sprinkling an array of spices such as coriander powder, red chillies, black pepper, cinnamon, pepper, paprika, crushed pomegranate seeds, nutmeg, bay leaf and cumin seeds.
 Just think of the huge variety of beguiling, irresistible, finger-licking Asian recipes you can conjure up!
 Each country, whether Japan, Malaysia, India, Vietnam, Lebanon has a unique set of ingredients that make their individual cuisine distinct from the others.
 Indeed, the flavours are very tempting.
-Where I can help you with my cultural heritage, is pairing those delightful cuisines with just the right wines to make the culinary experience for you and your partner all the more memorable!
+Where we can help you, is pairing those delightful cuisines with just the right wines to make the culinary experience for you all the more memorable!

 Wines to match spicy, Asian dishes